Create a static app with Gatsby

 A scaffolded Gatsby project consists of some parts that you need to understand to work with Gatsby effectively and efficiently.

-/pages: React components placed in this directory will become routes and a pages.
-Pages are described in more detail below.
+/pages: React components placed in this directory will become routes and pages.

 gatsby-config.js: A configuration file.
 Part of the configuration will be used to set up and configure plugins and part of it is global data that you can render on your pages.